oceanio/My-Reading-Plan/09-MLiA.md

   Numeric values, nominal values

 The algorithm has to carry around the full dataset; for large datasets, this implies a large amount of storage.
+(Use big data??)
 In addition, you need to calculate the distance measurement for every piece of data in the database, and this can be cumbersome.
-One modification to kNN, called kD-trees, allows you to reduce the number of calculations.
+One modification to kNN, called *kD-trees*, allows you to reduce the number of calculations.